newrelic-experimental/futurehack/StudentEdition.md

 - Sign up for the platform [here](https://bitproject.ctfd.io).
 - Get your New Relic credentials [here](https://docs.google.com/forms/d/e/1FAIpQLSfjFJZ0t-_7o7yMuadzYTszCtBBQ55_En_d1LhqGks8uH5ddg/viewform).
 It may take 3-5 minutes for your submission to be processed and the creds sent to you.

 You can see a real time leaderboard we will use to determine the winners of the game!
-Slack support will be provided if you are having trouble with the game on the [New Relic Users Slack organization](https://join.slack.com/t/newrelicusers/shared_invite/zt-dh3gka4g-hxFc2GZ4PTXnarex27ZbUQ) and get support in the #hackathon-help channel!
+Slack support will be provided if you are having trouble with the game on the [New Relic Users Slack organization](https://join.slack.com/t/newrelicusers/shared_invite/zt-dh3gka4g-hxFc2GZ4PTXnarex27ZbUQ) and get support in the #futurehack-support channel!

 ![Screen Shot 2021-05-24 at 4 56 45 PM](https://user-images.githubusercontent.com/10321085/119420304-0ab80f00-bcb1-11eb-8123-cca8d39b250a.png)